 Building your hardware supply business can be an intimidating thing to do especially if you are unfamiliar with the trade.
 But perhaps an opportunity to establish one is very obvious that you don’t want to pass up this chance.

-A hardware supply store caters to various needs of customers, whether they’re building a house, decorating it, in the midst of a renovation work or simply addressing the inevitable wear and tear of homes, workplaces or business establishments.
-Blown fuse, busted light bulb or broken pipe?
+A hardware supply store is expected to cater to the various needs of customers.
+Whether they’re building a house, decorating it during renovation work, or simply addressing the inevitable wear and tear of home or office, a trip to a hardware store is like going to a pharmacy, looking for relief of a particular sickness.
+Blown fuse, busted light bulb, or broken pipe?
 You got nowhere else to go but the friendly hardware store in the neighborhood.

 Keep an eye on your neighborhood

-Most of your customers will come from your neighborhood so it’s best to be mindful of the surrounding and anticipate how can your shop can serve your neighbors’ needs.
+Most of your customers will come from your area, so it’s best to anticipate their needs.
 Is it near a subdivision?
-Maybe common household items like electrical supplies, plumbing supplies, locks as well as kitchen and bathroom accessories.
+Maybe everyday household items like electrical supplies, plumbing supplies, locks as well as kitchen and bathroom accessories.

-If it’s near a school, maybe electrical wires, fuse boxes and fluorescent lamps.
-Is it near an affluent neighborhood with large lawns?
-Maybe gardening tools (hose and sprinkler system).
-If it’s in a neighborhood with tightly-knit households, maybe sealants and locks are some of the what customers are gonna look for.
+If it’s near a school, maybe electrical wires, fuse boxes, and fluorescent lamps.
+If it is near an affluent neighborhood with large lawns, maybe gardening tools (hose and sprinkler system) are best placed at the storefront.
+If it’s in an area with tightly-knit households, maybe sealants and locks are some of what customers are gonna look for.